sydney-s-leigh/sydney-s-leigh/README.md

 - R
 - And more...

 I've touched on various platforms including everything from windows desktop apps, to cross platform apps, to mobile apps, to high performance computing apps.
 Computers have been a major part of my life, I've always had a passion for them, and I never stop learning.
-I'm hoping to be active on here more as I am entering into more of a public role.
+I'm hoping to be active on here more as I am entering into more of a public role. **I'M CURRENTLY IN SEARCH OF OPEN SOURCE PROJECTS TO CONTRIBUTE TO!**

 <!--
 **sydney-s-leigh/sydney-s-leigh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.